Comparison·Jun 15, 2026·7 min read

 If you are a US bank, credit union, or specialty lender whose bottleneck is approval rates on thin-file or protected-class applicants, you have the regulatory appetite and budget for an enterprise SaaS contract, your LOS is Temenos, MeridianLink, or Origence, and you want one vendor for scoring, decisioning, and fraud, Zest AI is on your shortlist.
 We do not chase that segment.

-If you are a lender outside the US, or a US lender who wants a decisioning layer that does not lock you into one model vendor, the rest of the platform fit lines up with Floowed.
+If you want a decisioning layer that does not lock you into one model vendor, the rest of the platform fit lines up with Floowed.
 Score-agnostic decisioning that orchestrates whatever score is right for your portfolio.
-Native document intelligence on whatever applicants actually send.
-A credit officer who edits the policy directly in plain English without filing a ticket every time a cut-off needs to move.
-Same-week activation at a published price the budget can absorb.
+Native document intelligence that reads and analyses whatever applicants actually send.
+Credit and risk teams who edit the policy directly in plain English without filing a ticket every time a cut-off needs to move.
+Same-week activation at a consumption-based price, sized to your operation on one short call, that the budget can absorb.
 That is what Floowed is built for.
 Different category, different buyer, different geography from Zest.

 Frequently asked questions